-Girdles and buckled belts were already popular in the fifth and sixth century, with tools and personal items suspended from the belt.
-Kirtles began as loose garments without a waist seam, which were later constructed by combining a fitted bodice with a skirt gathered or pleated into the waist seam.
-Kirtles could lace up the front, back or side-back.
+Girdles and buckled belts were already popular in the fifth and sixth centuries, with tools and personal items suspended from the belt.
+Kirtles began as loose garments without a waist seam, which was later constructed by combining a fitted bodice with a skirt gathered or pleated into the waist seam.
+Kirtles could lace up the front, back or side back.
 Kirtles became part of the most fashionable attire into the middle of the sixteenth century.

-The main materials used in earlier dresses were woollen cloth, fur, linen, cambric, and, in the case of richer women, silk and silver or gold cloth.
+The main materials used in earlier dresses were woollen cloth, fur, linen, cambric, and silk and silver or gold cloth in the case of richer women.
 Dresses are sometimes featured with a distinct border in a contrasting colour.
 Although the imports of luxurious fabrics increased with time, clothing remained very expensive.

 The typical women’s clothing for the fifth and sixth centuries was a body-length garment pulled up to the armpit and worn over a sleeved under-garment, usually another dress, by fastening brooches at the shoulders.

 Changes in Anglo-Saxon women’s dress began in the late sixth century in Kent and rapidly spread to other regions.
 These reflected the increasing influence of the Frankish Kingdom and the Byzantine Empire and a revival of Roman culture.

 Between the tenth and eleventh centuries, women wore a sleeveless overgarment with or without a hood (but with a head covering with an opening for the face), perhaps influenced by Near Eastern art.

 Around the year 1300, there was a change in well-off women’s clothing towards tighter-fitting garments, lower necklines, and more curvaceous silhouettes.
 Clothing was over-lapped and tightly bound.
 By the end of the 14th century, the dress had replaced all garment items aside from the surcoat

 What's the Difference Between a Dress and a Kirtle?